allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 Best deep model had 96.4% accuracy on validation set.
 We were able to go even to 99.8 % accuracy on training set which proves that the model was complex enough for our data.

-We didn't take a more strict approach like cross-validation due to long training times.
+We didn&rsquo;t take a more strict approach like cross-validation due to long training times.
 It took 5 hours to train a 4-layered network for 200 epochs.

 ### Tools